 An apartment would never do.
 Shepskies need large homes with yards and need to be responsible for rigorous duties.
 When under-stimulated, these pups can become destructive and unmanageable.
 Keep them working to keep them happy!
 Read on to find out if this is the right breed for you.

-See below for all Shepsky facts and mixed dog breed characteristics!
+See below for all mixed dog breed traits and facts about Shepskies!

 Shepsky Mixed Dog Breed Pictures